-When you stay at Adventure Inn Bed and Breakfast, we know you didn’t come to see us, You get as much privacy as you want.
-Guests describe the atmosphere in our B&B as warm, welcoming, fun, and yet elegant in a non-fussy way.
+When you stay at Adventure Inn B&B, we know you didn’t come to see us, You get as much privacy as you want.
+Guests describe the atmosphere of Adventure Inn B&B as warm, welcoming, fun, and yet elegant in a non-fussy way.

 We don’t inflict our stories on guests, but some people ask about our background or that of the inn, so here goes…

 Who we are: Your hosts at Adventure Inn B&B are Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
 The third family member is Pucci, a Labrador retriever.

 Was running a B&B our dream?
 Nope.
 We inherited this nice, large house on Lake Huron, moved from downtown Detroit, and over a ten-year period made it nicer and larger.
 Too much space for two people and a dog.

 On a 2004 trip to the Muskoka Lakes region of Ontario, we stayed in a couple B&Bs, and there, while relaxing on the roof of someone’s boat shed, we hatched the idea.
 Nine months later, Adventure Inn B&B was born.
 We like the way we live — and the way our house looks — when company is coming.